MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter05.md

 ## Empirically fitting text

 Another way to fit text to a rectangle is to empirically calculate the rendered text size and adjust it up or down.
 The program in the book calls [`GetSizeRequest`](https://developer.xamarin.com/api/member/Xamarin.Forms.VisualElement.GetSizeRequest/p/System.Double/System.Double/) on a visual element to obtain the element's desired size.
-That method has been deprecated, and programs should instead call [`Measure`] (/api/member/Xamarin.Forms.VisualElement.Measure/p/System.Double/System.Double/Xamarin.Forms.MeasureFlags/).
+That method has been deprecated, and programs should instead call [`Measure`](https://developer.xamarin.com/api/member/Xamarin.Forms.VisualElement.Measure/p/System.Double/System.Double/Xamarin.Forms.MeasureFlags/).

 For a `Label`, the first argument should be the width of the container (to allow wrapping), while the second argument should be set to `Double.PositiveInfinity` to make the height unconstrained.
 The [**EmpiricalFontSize**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter05/EmpiricalFontSize) sample demonstrates this technique.